kyleconroy/integrity/README.md

 }
 ```

-The `sri` package also ships with a `http.Handler` that checks if an included
+The `integrity` package also ships with a `http.Handler` that checks if an included
 digest is valid.

 ```go